-The Gay Games was founded in 1982 by the San Francisco Arts & Athletics, Inc. and began to advertise its upcoming event as the Gay Olympic Games.
-The U.S. Olympics Committee, which had been granted by Congress exclusive rights to the word "Olympics," got an injunction against the group when it refused to stop using the word "Olympics."
-The case went to the Supreme Court, which rejected arguments that forcing the group to stop using "Olympics" was a violation of free speech rights.
+The Gay Games was founded in 1982 and began to advertise its upcoming event as the Gay Olympic Games.
+The U.S. Olympics Committee, which had been granted by Congress exclusive rights to the word "Olympics," got an injunction against the group.
+The Supreme Court rejected arguments that forcing the group to stop using "Olympics" was a violation of First Amendment rights.
 In this 1994 photo, Olympic gold medalist Greg Louganis smiles from the platform of the 3-meter springboard during the diving competition of the Gay Games IV in New York City.
 (AP Photo/Chrystyna Czajkowsky, used with permission from the Associated Press)

 In San Francisco Arts and Athletics v.
 U.S. Olympic Committee, 483 U.S. 522 (1987), the Supreme Court ruled that San Francisco Arts and Athletics (SFAA) did not have a First Amendment right to use the word Olympics to promote the Gay Olympics Games.

 Court ruled First Amendment not violated by preventing 'Olympics' in Gay Games title

 The Court also held that Congress had not infringed upon the First Amendment rights of the SFAA by granting exclusive rights to the USOC for use of the word Olympics.

 The SFAA had argued that it was engaged in political speech protected by the First Amendment.

 Justice Lewis F. Powell Jr. wrote the opinion for the majority and noted that the language and legislative history of the Amateur Sports Act of 1978 demonstrated that Congress had given the USOC exclusive rights to the word Olympics.

 Dissenters viewed Olympics Committee as government actor, capable of discrimination